 “Unfortunately, too few students in the United States today are exposed to computer science and given the opportunity to pursue high-quality programming and coding coursework,” the letter states.
 “By allowing more schools in our communities to teach vital skills like coding, programming, designing and debugging, we can make sure our kids aren’t left unprepared for a rapidly changing economy.”

 His letter called for $100 million for Computer Science for All Development Grants in 2017, which would provide essential resources to help school districts expand students’ access to computer science from kindergarten through high school.
 This proposal was also included in the President’s budget request as part of his Computer Science for All initiative.

-It was signed by 63 House members and supported by the STEM Education Coalition and the Computer Science Education Coalition.
+The letter was signed by 63 House members and supported by the STEM Education Coalition and the Computer Science Education Coalition.
 A copy of the letter is available HERE.

 Its 2019 and Tony Cardenas still cares about the education of students in his district.
 For more information on the issues Tony Cárdenas is committed to visit THIS PAGE.